morphometry/papaya2/python/README.md

 # Usage

 Install the header files for Python 3 and numpy.
-(On Debian-based systems: `apt get install python3-dev python3-numpy`.)
+(On Debian-based systems: `apt-get install python3-dev python3-numpy`.)

 To compile type `make`.